NotJ1/document_creator_src/README.md

 ### 2. Install Dependencies

-Dependencies are managed with npm (use npm install when installing these and you may use --force or --legacy-peer-deps) and locked via package-lock.json for consistent installs.
+Dependencies are managed with npm (use npm install when installing these and you may use --force or --legacy-peer-deps) and are locked via package-lock.json for consistent installs.

 ### 3. Set Up Environment Variables